raydot/nailing-the-coding-interview/chapters/02-big-o.md

 You might be glad those days are gone, but for programmers of embedded systems, microcontrollers or IoT devices memory can still be a precious commodity.
 So algorithms that unnecessarily duplicate data in order to process it may need to be optimized to handle space as well as time complexity.

-Additionally, some algorithms can be improved to run faster if you're willing to use additional memory, trading space complexity for time complexity.
-Here's a real-world example.
-When I went to college I had a friend who never had to study for any tests.
-She would show up at every test without any peparation, and she usually got at least a B. She didn't have photographic recall, but could usually remember enough to perform adequately on the test.
-I had another friend who prepared exhaustively for every test.
-He would take copious notes, use two highlighers to read the textbook, and spend hours in the library the week before the test reviewing every little thing that had been covered all semester.
-This is not an exact analogy because computers already have perfect memory, but it serves to illustrate the trade off.
-My first friend relied on her decent memory to recall information during tests and so chose not to spend time studying.
-She wasn't a straight A student, but she also didn't spend a lot of time in the library.
-My second friend spent a lot more time studying, not to mention the cost of the materials he used to study.
-His grades were indeed a bit better, but he spent his entire time in college in the library.

-You might already be familiar with the concepts of either caching or memoization.
-IF you're not we'll cover them in chapter 11, but using either approach you can store computed results so that when the have to be computed again the answer is right there in memory.
-If the computation is expensive this saves time by avoiding recomputation, but it uses additional space that then has to be managed.

-In interviews you very well might encounter scenarios where you need to balance time and space complexity.
-Like with memoization, for certain kinds of problems a hash map or dictionary can be used to save computation results.
-This allows an algorithm to avoid redundant calculations, trading $O(n)$ space for $O(1)$ search time.
-We'll see this pattern in action when we look at the two-sum problem in Chapter 4.

-You might go for an interview and be asked about improving space complexity, because there are many environments in which this can beecome an issue.
-Even if you don’t plan to apply for these kinds of jobs, a 100MB web landing page is a bad practice that happens all too often because developers don’t understand space complexity and you should at least get in the habit of considering it in everything you build.
-Computer memory is a lot cheaper than it once was, but that doesn’t mean it’s not precious!
+Don't be surprised if you go for an interview at a company that focuses on these types of products and you're asked a question about improving space complexity.
+Even if you don't plan to apply for these kinds of jobs, a 100MB web page is a bad practice that happens all too often because developers don't understand space complexity.
+Computer memory is a lot cheaper than it once was, but that doesn't mean it's not precious!

 ### Best, and Worst Case Complexities

-For the last part of this chapter, I would like to focus on some different-than-worst-case, um, cases.
+For the last part of this chapter, I would like to focus on some different-than-best-case, um, cases.
 I briefly mentioned these above and will now expand a little bit on these different boundaries.
 The changes in boundaries can come from improvements to algorithms, or by using entirely different, better or worse algorithms, as you would expect.
 But they can also come from changes to the data.
-For instance, the Quicksort algorithm has a best case (Big Ω) of n log n but a worst case (Big O) of n².
+For instance, the Quicksort algorithm has an average case (Big O) of $n \log n$ but a worst case (Big Ω) of $n^2$.
 The only difference between the two cases is whether or not the data is already sorted.
 Because of the way the Quicksort algorithm works, it actually runs the slowest _when the data is already sorted._ This idea will be considered further when we examine Quicksort in Chapter 12.

 Not all algorithms necessarily have a best and worst-case scenario.
-An algorithm that runs in constant time like pushing to or popping from a stack, for example, has a best case that is identical to its worst case.
+An algorithm that runs in constant time, for example, has a best case that is identical to its worst case.

 ### Average Case (Big Theta (θ) Complexity)

 This is also sometimes called the "exact case."
 If you specifically measure every instance of every iteration of an algorithm and chart it, that could be considered an example of Big Theta.
-It would also result in a fairly crooked line that might represent a linear trend, or might be show that the operating system speed is being adversely affected by having too many browser windows open.
+It would also result in a fairly crooked line that might represent a linear trend, or might show that the operating system speed is being adversely affected by having too many browser windows open.
 Because we’re looking to understand general trends and not exact algorithmic analysis, in this book Big θ will mean "average."

 ### Building Intuition: How is Big O used?